Mastering Control: Campylobacter jejuni bacteria

 The symptoms of Campy infections are like most other bacterial food poisoning and include:

-- Diarrhoea may be bloody.
+- Diarrhoea (which may be severe and frequently contains blood).

 How to prevent Campylobacter bacteria contamination

 - Campy bacteria can be killed by heat and by thorough cooking.
+A core temperature of 75°C is required to ensure the spiral structure of the cell is denatured.

-- The use of good clean as you go procedures, with the use of an appropriate sanitiser would kill this bacterium.
+- The use of good clean as you go procedures, with the use of an appropriate sanitiser, would kill this bacterium.

 - Do not wash your raw chicken in the basin before cooking.
+This is a critical HFS control point.

 - Keep raw meat and poultry separate from produce and other foods when shopping for and storing groceries.